 Things to remember:

-1. bring a water bottle for drink breaks (labeled with child's name)
+1. bring a water bottle (labeled with child's name)

 2. Please don't feed the dancers!
 No snacks during water break or during a young dancers class. (crackers/cookies, etc, are not allowed on dance floor and they can be a choking hazard)

 3. encourage your child to use the restroom before class

 4. be courteous while waiting in the parent waiting room...turn cell phones to vibrate, speak quietly

 5. come inside to pick up your dancer, dancers are not permitted to leave the studio without a parent or to walk in parking lot alone